 The Arrival Indicators Project identified several key entrances into central Geelong that will soon be home to improved streetscapes, new art and design.

 Through the project, streetscape works are planned along:

-- Yarra Street, between Little Malop and Ryrie streets from August to September 2021
+- Yarra Street, between Little Malop Street and Ryrie Street

 Streetscape upgrades include delivering more trees and ground cover planting, public art and/or integrated signage, kerb extensions, safer public lighting, road line-marking, and banner poles.
 The project will make it easier for pedestrians of all abilities to move around the streets, which in turn will support surrounding businesses.

 Location: Yarra Street (between Little Malop Street and Ryrie Street)

 $500,000 has been allocated through the Geelong City Deal, a collaborative project to transform Geelong and the Great Ocean Road by the Australian Government, Victorian Government, and the City of Greater Geelong.

 The $500 million Geelong City Deal is a 10-year partnership between the three levels of government to secure the economic success of Geelong and its people.
 The Geelong City Deal will support the revitalisation of central Geelong and the region’s continued economic diversification, with particular focus on unlocking the significant economic potential of the visitor economy of the Great Ocean Road region.